Generalized Convolutional Neural Networks for Point Cloud Data: Implementation and Real Performance

 \section{Implementation and Real Performance}

-Using this new type of layer we were able to achieve a 92.4\% classification accuracy on ModelNet10\citep{DBLP:journals/corr/WuSKTX14}, competitive with other single model implementations, with only 41,888 parameters after training for 20 epochs (approximately 40 minutes on an AWS g2.2 instance).
+Using this new type of layer we were able to achieve a 92.4 $\pm$ 0.4\% classification accuracy on ModelNet10\citep{DBLP:journals/corr/WuSKTX14}, competitive with other single model implementations, with only 41,888 parameters after training for 20 epochs (approximately 40 minutes on an AWS g2.2 instance).
+We intentionally compare our results only to those of other single model publications, as \citep{DBLP:journals/corr/BrockLRW16} has already shown that ensembling can increase performance on this type of data.

 The configuration of the general convolution layers is shown in Fig.2c.
 Leaky relu activations were used everywhere except for the final softmax activation.
-The architecture was implemented in tensorflow.
-The code is available at https://github.com/ThaHypnotoad/GeneralConvolution.
+The model was trained with a batch size of 1, a learning rate of 0.005 using Adam\citep{DBLP:journals/corr/KingmaB14}, no l2 loss, and with a learning rate decay of 0.96 every 500 samples.
+Our implementation uses Tensorflow and is available at https://github.com/ThaHypnotoad/GeneralConvolution.

 Note in this diagram that there are currently no fully connected layers involved.
 Instead the final layer is simply a wide and deep generalized convolution.